 HPT

-Once the LRU is replaced, make sure to run the related functional checkout procedure in Chapter 2 to verify that the replacement was successful.
+Once an LRU is replaced, you can verify that it is functioning properly by running the corresponding functional checkout procedure in Chapter 4 — Functional Checkout Procedures to verify that the replacement was successful.

 [B] Initial Provisioning Procedures

 Comprehensive testing must be performed immediately following the SATCOM System installation so that system functionality can be properly verified.
-For step-by-step instructions on how to perform a functional checkout of the SATCOM System, see Chapter 4, Functional Checkout Procedures.
+For step-by-step instructions on how to perform a functional checkout of the SATCOM System, see Chapter 4 — Functional Checkout Procedures.

-[A] LRU Replacement Procedures

-The following sections provide basic instructions on how to replace an LRU.

-[B] LRU Replacement Prerequisites
+[B] LRU Replacement Prerequisite Steps

-The following prerequisites must be performed prior to replacing an LRU.
+The following prerequisite steps must be performed prior to replacing an LRU.